anvaka/ngraph.quadtreebh3d/README.md

 # ngraph.quadtreebh3d

+**Note:** This project was superceded by https://github.com/anvaka/ngraph.forcelayout.
+You can still use it as a reference for your own understanding of oct-trees, but ngraph.forcelayout contains more efficient implementation that can work for arbitrary number of dimensions.

+## Old readme file

 Quad Tree data structure for Barnes-Hut simulation in 3d space.
 Technically it should be named OctTree, since it's not a quad tree.
 But for parity with 2d interface it's currently called quadtree.
 Let me know if you think it should be changed :).

 This project is part of [ngraph family](https://github.com/anvaka/ngraph).
 If you need 2d quad tree follow to [ngraph.quadtreebh](https://github.com/anvaka/ngraph.quadtreebh).